 Kelsey Withrow: It wasn’t difficult at all.
 If anything it was easier to have a new goal.

-Haley Chura: It took me several years to start dreaming again, but with the help of family and friends, I began to dream about new goals in my new sport of triathlon.
+Haley Chura: After achieving a dream, it took me several years, but with the help of family and friends, I began to dream about new goals in my new sport of triathlon.
 Nine years after winning that National Championship in swimming, I achieved a new dream of winning an IRONMAN.

 Jocelyn McCauley: For me, the accomplishment of this one dream helped propel my motivation for the next goal.
 Since I was able to achieve this, it gave me assurance I could keep progressing.